China’s anger about nuclear submarines is dismissed by Australia.

 The Australian leader said his administration was reacting to shifting dynamics in the Asia-Pacific region, where land is increasingly contested and competition is expanding, in a series of media interviews.

-In an interview with Channel Seven news, he stated that Australia is “extremely aware” of China’s nuclear submarine capabilities and expanding military investment.
+He told Channel Seven news that Australia is “extremely aware” of China’s nuclear submarine capabilities and escalating military investment.

 “We want to make sure that international waters are always international waters, and that international skies are always international skies, and that the rule of law applies equally everywhere,” he said.

-According to him, Australia wants to make sure there were no “no-go zones” in regions controlled by international law.
+The prime minister stated that Australia wants to ensure that there were no “no-go zones” in regions covered by international law.

 “Whether it’s for trade, or for things like underwater cables, or for planes and where they can fly, that’s critical.
 That is, that is the order that we must maintain.
 That is what peace and stability bring, and that is what we are striving for.”